tmtsoftware/csw/docs/src/main/commons/create-component.md

 ## Lifecycle

-A component can be in one of the following states of lifecycle:
+The Supervisor of a component manages its lifecycle state, which can be one of the following:

 -   Idle
 -   Running